growthbook/growthbook/packages/sdk-js/README.md

 }
 ```

 You can set your own possible values with the `values` property.
-You can have as many values as you want and they can be whatever data type you want - booleans, strings, arrays, objects.
+You can have as many values as you want and they can be whatever data type you want - booleans, strings, numbers, arrays, or objects.

 ```js
 // Everyone gets assigned "blue" (array index 0)